Amelia Atwater-Rhodes

-Amelia Holt Atwater-Rhodes (born April 16, 1984), known professionally as Amelia Atwater-Rhodes, is an American author of fantasy and young adult literature and a Language Arts/Literature teacher at Learning Prep School in West Newton, MA.
+Amelia Holt Atwater-Rhodes (born April 16, 1984), known professionally as Amelia Atwater-Rhodes, is an American author of fantasy and young adult literature and a Language Arts/Literature teacher.

 She was born in Silver Spring, Maryland and has lived most of her life in Concord, Massachusetts.
 Her debut novel, In the Forests of the Night, was published in 1999, when she was fourteen years old.
 She has moved from her family's Sudbury home to a nearby Massachusetts town.